 Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

-You can also take for example The Hunger Games, where people who don’t have money live in districts, and the rich pick randomly participants for their massacre game.
+You can also take for example The Hunger Games, where people who don’t have enough money live in districts, and the rich pick randomly participants for their massacre game.
 Or consider In Time, where time is the equivalent of money, and poor people die on a daily basis when their clock hits zero.

-You’ve got many, many movies about this kind of scenario.
+You’ve got many, many movies about this scenario.
 But what if there’s a future real scenario where society has the biggest inequality gap of all times?
 That’s Privacy Inequality, the most brutal form of inequality you’ve ever imagined.

 Let’s be honest, Hollywood makes more money picturing a scenario where everything falls apart.
 That’s built into storytelling.
 The idea is to have high stakes in a story, so the audience gets emotionally involved.